-If an Acumen IQ finger cuff and HRS are connected and the Acumen Hypotension Prediction Index feature is activated, the Hypotension Prediction Index, HPI, arterial pulse pressure variation (PPV), systolic slope (dP/dt), and dynamic arterial elastance (Ea{dyn}) can be monitored as key parameters.
+If an Acumen IQ finger cuff and HRS are connected and the Acumen Hypotension Prediction Index feature is activated, the Hypotension Prediction Index feature, HPI parameter, arterial pulse pressure variation (PPV), systolic slope (dP/dt), and dynamic arterial elastance (Ea{dyn}) can be monitored as key parameters.

-For more information on setup and usage, see Acumen Hypotension Prediction Index (HPI) Software Feature on page 250.
+For more information on setup and usage, see Acumen Hypotension Prediction Index (HPI) Software Feature on page 251.